-If you're unfamiliar, foraging is a growing food craze in which lovers of fruits and veggies scour the wilderness, or the closest neighborhood park, for naturally occuring produce.
-It's sort of the ultimate combination between grocery shopping and a scavenger hunt.
+If you're unfamiliar, foraging is a growing food craze in which lovers of fruits and veggies scour the wilderness, or the closest neighborhood park, for naturally occurring produce.
+It's the ultimate combination of grocery shopping and a scavenger hunt.
 While it's certainly easier to head to your local Acme or Giant, foraging has a few benefits of that most supermarkets don't.
 Most importantly, foraging is free.
-And while there are a few rules that would-be foragers are expected to adhere to, for the most part if you find something, it's yours.
-On top of this, foraging gives you access to many new flavors, and is a great way to spice up your meals if you're getting tired of the same old dinner routine.
+And while there are a few rules that would-be foragers are expected to adhere to, for the most part, if you find something, it's yours.
+On top of this, foraging gives you access to many new flavors and is a great way to spice up your meals if you're getting tired of the same old dinner routine.

 Istria County, Croatia